The HPV vaccine: the shot that prevents cancer

 The CDC recommends all kids (male and female) should get vaccinated at age 11 or 12 — regardless of whether they’re sexually active.
 The goal is to get kids vaccinated before they’re sexually active and exposed to the virus to offer the greatest protection against cancer.

-In addition, any female through age 26 or male through age 21 who has not gotten or completed the HPV vaccine series yet should also be vaccinated as soon as possible.
-The vaccine is also recommended for the following people if they haven’t already gotten or completed the vaccine series:
+Everyone through the age of 26 who has not gotten or completed the HPV vaccine series yet should also be vaccinated as soon as possible.

-For those older than 26 who haven’t been vaccinated yet, talk to your PCP to see if you could still benefit from it.
+Those older than 26 who haven’t been vaccinated yet should talk to their primary care provider to see if they could still benefit from it.
 This is especially true for those with an active, non-monogamous sexual life.
 If you decide to get vaccinated over age 26, talk to your insurance company to make sure it’s still covered.

 Please note: If you’ve already been vaccinated with the original Gardasil, it is not recommended that you get vaccinated with Gardasil 9 as well.